Same-Day Repairs — Walk In Anytime

 One of the most beautiful things about analog or traditional timepieces is that their anatomy is complex and meticulously designed, built to harness the elusive construct of time itself.
 This inherent complexity is often the greatest source of awe for anyone who has seen the internal workings of a watch, but it can also be the Achilles’ heel.

 This is because as brilliant as watchmakers are, they are as human as you are, and mistakes can happen.
-In the event of an undiagnosable problem with your timepiece, you can generally contact the manufacturer or see a watch technician for a repair or next steps.
+In the event of an undiagnosable problem with your timepiece, you can generally contact the manufacturer or bring it to an experienced watch repair shop in St. Louis for a diagnosis and next steps.

 Bonus: Lacks Pressure Testing